Particular/docs.particular.net/samples/pipeline/multi-serializer/sample.md

 - nservicebus/serialization
 ---

-NOTE: The functionality described in this sample was made a part of NServiceBus v6 core.
+NOTE: A subset of the functionality described in this sample was made a part of NServiceBus version 6.
 Please consult [Serialization in NServiceBus](/nservicebus/serialization/) for more information.

 ## Introduction